-- Calling 1-800-877-0441 weekdays 8:00 AM to 4:00 PM (Central Time) - Emailing via our website at www.GoPresto.com - Writing to National Presto Industries, Inc., Consumer Service Department, 3925 N. Hastings Way, Eau Claire, WI 54703-3703
+- Calling 1-800-877-0441 weekdays 8:00 AM to 4:00 PM (Central Time) - Emailing us through our website at www.GoPresto.com - Writing to National Presto Industries, Inc., Consumer Service Department, 3925 N. Hastings Way, Eau Claire, WI 54703-3703

 Inquiries will be answered promptly by telephone, email, or letter.
 When emailing or writing, please include a phone number and a time when you can be reached during weekdays, if possible.
-When contacting the Consumer Service Department or when ordering replacement parts, please specify the model number found on the metal nameplate on the cover.
+When contacting the Consumer Service Department or when ordering replacement parts, please specify the model number stamped on the bottom of the canner body or found on the nameplate on the cover.

 Any maintenance required for this canner, other than that described in the "Care and Maintenance" section of this booklet, should be performed by our Service Department.
 Be sure to indicate your full name, phone number, date of purchase, and a description of the problem when sending a canner in for repair.

 Note: We do recommend that you call our Consumer Service Department prior to sending in your canner.